rundeck/anvils-demo/README.md

 ### Jobs

 The rundeck instance will come up with the following demo jobs already loaded.
-All jobs are organized under a common group called "anvils".
+All jobs are organized under a few job groups:

+- catalog/nightly_catalog_rebuild - 'rebuild the catalog data'
-- anvils/Promote - 'promote the packages'
+- release/Promote - 'promote the packages'
-- anvils/web/Restart - 'restart the web servers'
+- web/web/Restart - 'restart the web servers'
-- anvils/Status - 'Check the status of anvils'
+- web/Status - 'Check the status of anvils'
-- anvils/nightly_catalog_rebuild - 'rebuild the catalog data'
-- anvils/web/start - 'start the web servers'
+- web/start - 'start the web servers'
-- anvils/web/stop - 'stop the web servers'
+- web/stop - 'stop the web servers'

 Each job is defined in its own file using the
 [XML format](http://rundeck.org/docs/manpages/man5/job-v20.html).
 [YAML](http://rundeck.org/docs/manpages/man5/job-yaml-v12.html) could also have been used as an alternative syntax.
-Rundeck jobs can call scripts stored in a web server by specifying its location with a [scripturl](http://rundeck.org/docs/manpages/man5/job-v20.html#script-sequence-step).
+Rundeck jobs can call scripts written in line or stored in a web server by specifying its location with a [scripturl](http://rundeck.org/docs/manpages/man5/job-v20.html#script-sequence-step).
-Storing scripts outside of a rundeck job, faciliates better collaboration and configuration management.

 Using job groups is optional but is often helpful to organize procedures and simplify setting up ACL policies.